Fire Citizens Academy

 What will the classes be like?

 The classes are comprised of 6-8 sessions, which last two to three hours.
-The course covers different operations including: Use of Force, Crime Scene Investigations, Community Policing, Fire Operations, Firefighting tactics and physical demands to ensure participants receive the full experience of what it takes to become a member of the Johnston Police or Johnston-Grimes Fire Departments.
+The course covers different operations including Use of Force, Crime Scene Investigations, Community Policing, Fire Operations, Firefighting tactics and physical demands to ensure participants receive the full experience of what it takes to become a member of the Johnston Police Department or Johnston-Grimes Fire District.

 Will the fire and police Academy be combined?